 During the last fifteen years, David Rendall has spoken to audiences on every inhabited continent.
 His clients include the US Air Force and the Australian Government, as well as companies in the Fortune 500 including, Microsoft, AT&T, State Farm Insurance and Ralph Lauren.

+In between presentations, David competes in ultramarathons and Ironman triathlons.
 David has a doctor of management degree in organizational leadership, as well as a graduate degree in psychology.
 He is the author of four books:

+What's wrong with your child?
+I'm serious.
+What do you wish you could change about them?
+Are they too loud or too quiet, too hyperactive or too lazy, too organized or too messy?
+You get the idea.
 So, what should you do?
-Most people think that they should find and fix their weaknesses.
+Most parents think that they should find and fix their child’s weaknesses.
 Unfortunately, this just leads to frustration and failure.
-Your weaknesses are actually the best clue to your strengths.
-Furthermore, building your strengths, not fixing your weaknesses, is your best strategy for success.
+Your child’s weaknesses are actually the best clue to their strengths.
+Furthermore, building on their strengths, not fixing their weaknesses, is the best strategy.

 Find out how to help your kids become more of who they are, instead of trying to turn them into someone else.
 Encourage them to be more different and more unique, not more average and more mediocre.

 Companies need to stand out in a crowded marketplace, but true differentiation is increasingly rare.
 Based on over 200 case studies, Pink Goldfish provides an unconventional seven-part framework for achieving competitive separation by embracing flaws, instead of fixing them.